MSU-PRL/PRL-website/README.md

 * **PRLtimelinejQuerycompiled.scss**: The file includes all the package's core CSS files in one location.
 Do not make any modifications to this file.
 The **prlCustomCSS-2018.scss** file (see CSS folder section) is setup to automatically include the contents of this file so all PRL custom CSS is uploaded to Mura from one location.
 * **about-page-history-timeline.html**: This file houses the timeline content.
 It also includes the core timeline JS scripts.
 To modify timeline content, make the changes in this file in a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, then paste the code in the PRL's About page.

 **Any CSS changes to the timeline should be made separately in the prlCustomCSS-2018.scss file, in the 'About' section**.
-Do not make changes to the core **PRLtimelinejQuerycompiled.scss** file.
+Do not make changes to the **PRLtimelinejQuerycompiled.scss** file.
 The timeline is constantly updated by the developer, and as core files are overwritten, we lose any custom changes within those files on update.

 ## JS Folder
 The JS folder contains the custom PRL jQuery code.